-When the HMS Achilles opened fire on the German ‘pocket battleship’ Admiral Graf Spee on 13 December 1939 it became the first NZ unit to strike a blow at the enemy in the Second World War
+When HMS Achilles opened fire on the German 'pocket battleship' Admiral Graf Spee on 13 December 1939, it became the first NZ unit to engage the enemy in the Second World War.
+Over seventy years later, the Battle of the River Plate still holds a special place in this country's naval history.

 Page 2 – New Zealand's naval forces